 Heat a medium skillet and add olive oil to it.
-Sauté the Brussels sprouts in the skillet until they reach a golden brown color (roughly 10 minutes)
+Sauté the Brussels sprouts in the skillet until they reach a golden brown color (roughly 8 to 10 minutes)

 Now, add finely diced shallots and minced garlic and give it a good mix, taking care not to burn them.
 Sauté for about 2-3 minutes until aromatic.